 Where is Kythnos?

-Located south of Athens, Kythnos is an island in the Aegian region.
+Located south of Athens, Kythnos is an island in the Aegean region.
 With more than 70 beaches and its narrowly paved picturesque towns, Kythnos is a dreamy destination for people looking for chill day trips from Athens!

 What is there to see and do in Kythnos?

 When arriving at Kythnos, find yourself on the Loutra Port where many tavernas, restaurants and bars will await.
 Then, head to the capital of Messaria and stroll down its artful streets!
-Admire paintings by locals and of course, the Greece’s typical pristine white architecture.
+Admire paintings by locals and of course, Greece’s typical pristine white architecture.

 Head to the highly popular Kolona beach.
 Heaven-like, there’s a narrow strip of fine and light sand right in the middle of the sea which gives the impression of two separate beaches.